Safe Usage of Monetary Valuation

 Non-use values (existence values, bequest values, option values) are not within scope of ecosystem service values in accounts since there are no inherent transactions associated with these values.[49]
 This is particularly significant for ocean accounting given the high perceived non-use values associated with:

+While these values may be highly relevant for comprehensive policy analysis and public communication, they represent a different measurement concept that should not be mixed with exchange-value-based accounts.
 Where non-use values are considered important for policy purposes, the SEEA EA framework accommodates their presentation through complementary accounts and thematic analyses.
-Chapter 12 of the SEEA EA describes how welfare values--including non-use values--can be reported in supplementary tables alongside exchange-value-based accounts, using a bridge-table approach that makes the relationship between the two measurement concepts explicit.[44:1] This approach allows policymakers to access information on non-use values without compromising the conceptual integrity of the core accounts.
+Chapter 12 of the SEEA EA describes how welfare values—including non-use values—can be reported in supplementary tables alongside exchange-value-based accounts, using a bridge-table approach that makes the relationship between the two measurement concepts explicit.[47:1] This approach allows policymakers to access information on non-use values without compromising the conceptual integrity of the core accounts.
 For ocean accounting, compilers may wish to consider producing such complementary analyses for ecosystem types or species where non-use values are known to be large relative to exchange values, such as iconic marine habitats and species.

 3.7.4 Restoration Costs for Total Asset Valuation

 The SEEA EA distinguishes between replacement costs (appropriate for individual services) and restoration costs (the cost of restoring an ecosystem as a whole).
-Restoration costs should not be used to value ecosystem assets because this would make it impossible to separately assess the benefits of ecosystem restoration--they would by definition equal the costs.[47]
+Restoration costs should not be used to value ecosystem assets because this would make it impossible to separately assess the benefits of ecosystem restoration—they would by definition equal the costs.[50]
+However, restoration costs can provide policy-relevant information in certain contexts and may be presented in complementary accounts.

 3.8 Worked Example: Applying the Preference Order to Marine Ecosystem Services